Graphiques-Digitale/SSSEO/README.md

 ## 2. Configuration

-Configuration is modular and managed via extensions in the `~/SSSEO/_config/config.yml` file.
+Configuration is modular and all extensions are viewable in the `~/SSSEO/_config/config.yml` file.

-Copy the `~/SSSEO/_config/config.yml` file into your `~/mysite/_config/` folder to enable submodules, or they will be disabled every time you update SSSEO.
-The information will however remain even if submodules are removed, so if you forget, it's not the end of the world - simply re-enable whichever modules.
+All extensions except core ship disabled, please enable additional extensions (submodules) by copying and pasting relevant items into your `~/mysite/_config/config.tml` folder and uncommenting them.

 Remember to `~/dev/build/?flush=ALL` if you modify any YAML files.